alinex/alinex.github.io/_posts/2018-01-14-login-working.md

 This describes the overall functionality:

-### Features
+__Features__

 - authentication
 - test area (only while developing)
-- chat application

-### Planned
+__Planned__

 - final layout
-- rights management
-- user administration
+- user administration module
-- chat application
+- chat application module

 # Further steps

 The development will slow down a bit but the next milestone will include the above features described under planned.
+It will also use a mongo db instance for the first modules.

 _Alexander Schilling_